KingTribhuwan/Tools-and-Method/README.md

 # Tools-and-Method

+This is a wonderful tool where various methods can be applied for the successful project.

 GitHub is a Web-based Git repository hosting service.
 It offers all of the distributed revision control and source code management(SCM) functionality of Git as well as adding its own features.
 Unlike Git, which is strictly a command-line tool, GitHub provides a Web-based graphical interface and desktop as well as mobile integration.
 It also provides access control and several collaboration features such as bug tracking, feature requests, task management, and wikis for every project

 How to delete Repository?